googlefonts/variable-components-spec/variable-components-spec.md

 ‘VarC’

-Base glyphs are totally ordinary ‘glyf’ + ‘gvar’ glyphs, but can also be composites themselves, using Variable Components.
+Base glyphs are totally ordinary ‘glyf’ + ‘gvar’ glyphs, but can also be composites themselves, using Variable Components, so we fully embrace the recursive nature of TrueType components.

 ## Format overview